giomasce/asmc/G_LANGUAGE.md

    prepended by a `@` sign (without spaces: they have to be in the same token) causes its address to be pushed on the stack.

+ * **Call a function by address** Writing a backslash `\` followed (without spaces) by a number (or a compile-time constant) causes a value to be popped from the stack and interpreted as the address of a function taking the number of parameters specified after the backslash.
+The function call procedure is then followed as above (the appropriate number of arguments is popped from the stack, the function is called and its return value is pushed).

  * **Flush the stack** Writing a single `;` character causes the stack to be flushed (i.e., all values are popped and discarded).
 This is required before using non-stack commands, like execution flow